AY2526S1-CS2113-W10-2/tp/docs/UserGuide.md

 Example of usage:

-`addBudget transport 40 JAN` to indicate a target of 40 spent on transport in January.
+`addBudget transport 40 JAN` to indicate a target spend of 40 on transport in January.
-`addBudget entertainment 75 MAR` to indicate a target of 75 spent on transport in March.
+`addBudget entertainment 75 MAR` to indicate a target spend of 75 on transport in March.

 ---